DragonBlame/tpf-dragons-edition/WABBAJACK.md

 #tpf-dragons-edition-support channel.
 If you have experienced a bug during your walkthrough, jump in [*Reporting Bugs*](BUGS.md) section first.

-If you want to learn more about what the add-on offers and what actually many of the mods do, check [Gameplay Guide](GAMEPLAY.md).
+If you want to learn more about what the add-on offers and what actually many of the mods do, check my [gameplay guide](GAMEPLAY.md).

 If you would like to make any recommendations after looking into what the add-on has to offer or to give me an advice, please use _Posts_ feature on Nexus or use _#tpf-de-feedback_ on TPF's Discord server.
 Suggestions on how to improve the documentation are also welcome on GitHub.